 - Most sites forbid autoplay video with sound.

 - Autoplay video creatives should include a "Replay with sound" or "Unmute" option.

 - Videos that require a person to click to play can play with sound.

-- (Expanding creatives only) If a creative requires a click or tap to expand, video in the expanded state can autoplay with sound.
+- (Expandable creatives only) If a creative requires a click or tap to expand, video in the expanded state can autoplay with sound.

-- If a person interacts with the ad, the ad may remain open.
+- If a person interacts with the ad, the ad can stay open, otherwise it should collapse.
 For example, when an ad expands automatically, and the viewer clicks a "Play game" button, the ad can remain expanded.

 - Use the

 startExpanded()call to pre-expand your creative.
-See the Expanding build guide for more information.
+Read the expandable build guide for more information.

 Interstitials should appear right away.
-Otherwise a user might go elsewhere before the ad appears, providing a poor site experience, which publishers try to avoid.
+Otherwise the viewer might go elsewhere before the ad appears, providing a poor site experience, which publishers want to avoid.